-While competitors have developed technologies for personal computers and other consumer products, Toppan focused on network switches, high-frequency devices and other industrial-use products to achieve superiority, which built confidence in its semiconductor substrate production.
-Largescale substrates (98 millimeters × 95 mm and 90 mm × 90 mm) will be exhibited at Semicon Japan 2024.
+While competitors have developed technologies for personal computers and other consumer products, Toppan focused on network switches, high-frequency devices and other industrial-use products to achieve superiority, which built confidence in its semiconductor substrate production, Largescale substrates (98 millimeters × 95 mm and 90 mm × 90 mm) will be exhibited at Semicon Japan 2024.

 Toppan executive officers Kazunori Katsumura (left) and Akihiko Furuya speak with The Japan Times on Oct.
 1 at Toppan office in Minato-ku, Tokyo.
-TOPPAN forms high-speed construction achieved high-volume home-use game devices, central processing units and
+ARK COMMUNICATIONS CO.

-Toppan has responded flexibly to technological requirements such as increased substrate sizes and layers, and high-speed transmissions focusing on the development of large and multilayered FC-BGA substrates targeting server processers, network devices, tors also require high-speed transmission capability.
-This is where our FC-BGA substrates, which are capable of high-speed transmission, exert real strength.
-We have also produced a high-volume of large, multilayered 100-mm-square 9-2-9 build-up substrates for the market," Furuya added.
+Toppan has responded flexibly to technological requirements such as increased substrate sizes and layers, and high-speed transmissions focusing on the development of large and multilayered FC-BGA substrates targeting server processers, network devices, home-use game devices, central processing units and graphics processing units.